Alex Bradley (footballer): Lincoln City

 After a successful trial, he joined Lincoln City on 24 July 2019.
 He moved on loan to Harrogate Town in August 2019.
 A year after first joining Lincoln, he would make his debut starting the game in the EFL Cup on 5 September 2020.

 Yeovil Town

 On 3 November 2020, he joined Yeovil Town on a short-term loan until 10 January 2021.
 He made his debut on 14 November, playing the full 90 minutes of a 1–1 draw at Woking.
 On 11 January 2021, Bradley signed for Yeovil on a permanent 18-month contract.
 At the end of the 2021–22 season, Bradley was released by Yeovil following the expiry of his contract.

 Tamworth

 On 28 June 2022, Alex signed for Southern League Premier Division Central side Tamworth.

 Bradley made his debut for Tamworth on 6 August 2022, in a Southern League Premier Division Central fixture at home to Ilkeston Town; Bradley was substituted on the 75th minute for Alex Jones.
 The match finished 1-1.

+Walsall Wood

+On 5 June 2023, Bradley signed for newly promoted Northern Premier League Division One Midlands club Walsall Wood.

+Stourbridge

+On 15 June 2024, Bradley signed for Stourbridge.